| | |

 Easy Spray Paint Marbling Tutorial

 Do you have old terracotta flower pots that need updating?
-We hate paying the price for cool, larger and modern pots!
-Use our step-by-step tutorial to get a marble effect using spray paint on flower pots in no time at all.
+We hate paying the price for cool, larger, and modern pots!
+Use our step-by-step tutorial to get a marble effect using spray paint on flower pots in no time.

 two painted terracotta pots with spray paint for marble effect.